drewwhitehurst/f4_freertos_template/README.txt

     - Should install at location: C:\Program Files (x86)\GNU Tools ARM Embedded\4.8 2014q2
         - This matters, or you will have to change the current GDB configurations.

+Ubuntu Debug Setup
+  Ubuntu setup is working, assuming proper installation of arm-none-eabi-gcc toolchain and OpenOCD.

+  ARM Toolchain will have to be built from source (do not use apt-get to install, this is out of sync from current).

+  You can use apt-get to install OpenOCD.
+This is a slightly older version, but supports this setup completely with no glitches.